lilawalker/AND-Digital-Golden-Shoe/README.md

 As a user
 So that I can confirm my final purchase
-I would like to see the subtotal of my basket
+I would like to see the subtotal of my basket and an option to checkout

+As a user
+So that I can ensure my checkout is secure
+I would like to sign up / sign in to my account before checkout

+As a user
+So that I can see my previous orders
+I would like to see a list of my previous orders in the account section

+As a user
+So that I can track my order
+I would like to see the expected shipped and delivered dates for my order
 ```

 [[↑] Back to top](#golden-shoe)